flo199213/CocktailCube/README.md

 # CocktailCube
 Sourcecode for CocktailCube Devices powered by ESP32-S2 custom board (PCB)

-You can download the 3D print files required for the assembly from Cults, printables or makerworld.
+You can download the 3D print files required for the assembly from cults, printables or makerworld.

 Page | Link
 -------- | --------